© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Offa's Dyke: Section extending 200m S to Pool House, Rhos-y-Meirch is a scheduled monument protected by Cadw under reference RD018.
 View the official record →

-Offa's Dyke is a linear earthwork forming part of the extensive frontier defence constructed in the eighth century under the direction of King Offa of Mercia.
+Offa's Dyke is a linear earthwork forming part of the extensive Early Medieval frontier defence constructed during the reign of King Offa of Mercia in the late eighth century.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD018.

 Offa's Dyke: Section extending 200m S to Pool House, Rhos-y-Meirch dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Offa's Dyke: Section extending 200m S to Pool House, Rhos-y-Meirch is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD018.